 #1.
 Is Your Asking Price Too High?

+Most commonly, on the top of the 15 reasons your house is not selling is price related.
 You have to get your asking price right if you want to attract offers.

 Most active buyers (the ones you want to attract) check in on property listing websites daily.
 They set their search criteria based on what they can afford to buy and often use upper limits to define their search.